-It's a place where knowledge and skills are aquired.
+It's a place where knowledge and skills are acquired.
 This is about where the similatities end between the Experimental College of the Twin Cities and formal centers of education.

 For centuries knowledge has been at best a privilege and at worst a weapon jealously guarded by those in positions to share or hoard what is, in my opinion, every person's right.

 Many struggles and difficult questions are trademarks of any new idea when it's put into practice, and EXCO is no different.
-Being structured in an anti-hierarchical format is very new and sometimes even strange to lots of people, but the typical new student of EXCO soon will find themselves feeling right at home.
+Being structured in an anti-hierarchical format is very new and sometimes even strange to lots of people.
+But any new participant of EXCO soon will find themselves feeling right at home.

 A wide, wide variety of classes are offered through EXCO by a wide variety of individuals.
-From professionals who are reguarded as experts in their respective fields to the savvy self taught amatuer who's education has never been affected by financial influence - there's surely something for any and everyone at EXCO.
+From professionals who are regarded as experts in their respective fields to the savvy self taught amateur whose education has never been affected by financial influence - there's surely something for any and everyone at EXCO.
 Anyone can take or teach a class, and all classes are free!

 Because of the hard work of organizers, facilitators, and participants , EXCO helps to provide the conditions for free, community-led education.
 Why?
 Because wanting to help move society forward can be more than just a nice sounding idea.